Northeastern-Electric-Racing/PM-Dashboard-v2/docs/Onboarding.md

 }
 ```

-Below are extensions for VSCode that might make your developer experience more enjoyable.
-Only the starred ones are optional.
+### VSCode Extensions

 When you launch the project in VSCode, you should see a popup in the bottom right asking you to "install all recommendeded extensions".
 Click "install" to easily install all of the below extensions.

 If for some reason you don't see this popup you can install them manually using the extensions button on the left sidebar.
+Below are the recommended extensions that you should install.
+Only the starred ones are optional.

 - [Jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) (`orta.vscode-jest`)
 - [Prisma](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma) (`prisma.prisma`)